NJ Attorney General Releases Footage Of Fatal Police Encounter With Agitated Paterson Man

 Officers “attempted to aid the injured man," Bruck said.
 "The man was agitated and officers briefly handcuffed him to permit them to secure him and get him onto a stretcher.”

-Gonzalez is first seen on the body cam footage writhing uncontrollably and swinging his arms while grunting and speaking incoherently.
+It isn't clear whether Gonzalez is suffering from a mental illness or under the influence of some type of drug when he's first seen on the body cam footage writhing uncontrollably and swinging his arms while grunting and speaking incoherently.

 His shorts are soaked in blood.
 Blood smears also stain the door and sides of the home.